Insider’s Guide to Hiking the Snow Walls on Whistler Mountain

 How to Get There

 Access to the snow walls is included in the PEAK 2 PEAK 360 Experience.
-You can buy tickets for just the day, the full season, or use a 2018.19 Epic Pass for access.
+You can buy tickets for just the day, the full season, or use an Epic Pass for access.
 Start your journey in Skiers Plaza in Whistler Village, where you board the Whistler Village Gondola.

 How to Plan Your Hike